Transforming Community Libraries

 - Literacy Promotion Program Management

-Each librarian in our program attends up to six full-day workshops per year.
+Each librarian in our program attends two workshops per year for three years.
 These days are filled with information about how to create specialized areas with the library that focus on writing, young children and educational games.
 Librarians learn how to develop a needs assessment, galvanize community support, recruit and manage volunteers, fundraise and develop budgets.
 They become active literacy promoters by hosting events and contests and by providing after school and summer reading programs.
 Partnerships are developed with local schools and regular baskets of books begin showing up, ready for teachers to incorporate into the day’s activities.